Focused on Keeping You Safe

 - Vaccinated staff: Middlesex Health requires all health system employees to be fully vaccinated against COVID-19 unless they are granted an exemption or deferral.
 Staff with any symptoms - respiratory or otherwise - are not allowed to work until our Employee Health team has cleared them.

-- Masks: Per order of the Connecticut Department of Public Health (DPH), face masks are still required in health care settings.
+- Masks: Per federal guidelines, face masks are still required in health care settings.
 You must wear an approved mask while at a Middlesex Health facility regardless of whether you've been vaccinated.
 Approved masks include surgical masks or KN95 masks.
 Cloth face coverings and masks with exhalation valves are not allowed.
 Cloth masks, however, may be worn over a surgical mask if you are interested in wearing a double mask.
 If you arrive at a Middlesex Health facility without an approved mask, one will be provided to you at no cost.

 - Virtual Visits: Many of our providers are offering virtual visits, so you can get the care you need from the safety and comfort of home. // LEARN MORE & SCHEDULE AN APPOINTMENT